 By letter dated January 29, 2016, the Medicare Contractor notified Massena that it was reopening and revising the original VDA.
-On October 11, 2016, the Medicare Contractor issued the Revised VDA Approval.
+Massena objected to the reopening.
+By letter dated October 11, 2016, the Medicare Contractor issued the Revised VDA Approval.

-Massena objected to the reopening, but submitted the requested information to the Medicare Contractor.
 According to Massena, the workpapers attached to the Medicare Contractor's Revised VDA Approval demonstrate that the Medicare Contractor applied a new methodology that was inconsistent with the plain language of the applicable statute, regulation, and CMS program instructions.

 The Medicare Contractor states that it was directed by CMS to revise Massena's original VDA approval to remove variable costs.
-Massena argues that the reopening did not comply with the regulations stated at 42 C.F.R. § 405.1885(c), and should therefore be deemed invalid, and the revised VDA calculation deemed "void."
+Massena argues that the reopening did not comply with the regulations at 42 C.F.R. § 405.1885(c), and should therefore be deemed invalid, and the revised VDA calculation deemed "void."